Virginia Creeper Trail Bike Rentals Adventure

 Virginia Creeper Trail Bike Rentals & Shuttle

-We started our adventure at Sun Dog – Adventure Damascus, which is one of seven bicycle rental outfitters in the town of approximately 800 people.
+We began our adventure at Sun Dog – Adventure Damascus, one of seven bicycle rental outfitters in the town of approximately 800 people.

 This small town supports all these shops because it is the crossroad of the Virginia Creeper Trail and the Appalachian Trail.